-- ♦ The scholarship may be used for full-time students selected to attend any college or accredited higher education undergraduate program in Kentucky (i.e. university, college, trade or technical school).
-The individual can be a graduating high school senior or a student currently enrolled in a higher education program. - ◆ Scholarship recipient is selected on the basis of good character, the intention of completing a degree in a Family and Consumer Sciences discipline (Dietetics, Human Nutrition, Family Sciences, Interior Design, Retailing and Tourism Management, Merchandising, Apparel and Textiles or Family and Consumer Sciences Education), and previous academic record.
+- The scholarship may be used for full-time students selected to attend any college or accredited higher education undergraduate program in Kentucky (i.e. university, college, trade or technical school).
+The individual can be a graduating high school senior or a student currently enrolled in a higher education program. - Scholarship recipient is selected on the basis of good character, the intention of completing a degree in a Family and Consumer Sciences discipline (Dietetics, Human Nutrition, Family Sciences, Interior Design, Retailing and Tourism Management, Merchandising, Apparel and Textiles or Family and Consumer Sciences Education, and previous academic record.

 - Scholarship is renewable.
-Second year student applicants are not required to complete the initial application but must supply an official copy of their transcript and a one-page letter describing what higher education has meant to them during the last year. - ♦ All Kentucky Homemakers members are encouraged to make the Evans/Hansen/Weldon Scholarship Fund an important part of their yearly giving activity. - Scholarship application form is three pages and follows this description. - ♦ Applications are due by March 1st to the Karen Yerkey, KEHA Leadership Development Chairman, 6992 Hwy 1740, Hardinsburg, KY 40143-6182. - ♦ The complete application packet should include: - o Application Form (KEHA Handbook 96-98) [Should be typed] - o Transcript (Official) of most current coursework and grades - o If the transcript does not include a current GPA, please include the GPA page to be filled out by counselor or faculty advisor, signed and dated (KEHA Handbook 98) - Two (2) letters of reference from a person who can comment on the applicant but is not related to the applicant
+Second year student applicants are not required to complete the initial application but must supply an official copy of their transcript and a one-page letter describing what higher education has meant to them during the last year. - All Kentucky Homemakers members are encouraged to make the Evans/Hansen/Weldon Scholarship Fund an important part of their yearly giving activity. - Scholarship application form is three pages and follows this description. - Applications are due by March 1st to the KEHA Leadership Development Chair.
+Send to: Ann Porter, P.O.
+Box 88, Washington, KY 41096.
+For questions, contact Ann Porter at (606) 584-2510 or annsporter42@gmail.com. - The complete application packet should include: - Application Form (KEHA Handbook 96-98) [Should be typed] - Transcript (Official) of most current coursework and grades - If the transcript does not include a current GPA, please include the GPA page to be filled out by counselor or faculty advisor, signed and dated (KEHA Handbook 98) - Two (2) letters of reference from a person who can comment on the applicant but is not related to the applicant